HaloCRM Guides

 Upon saving, the chart will not appear straight away as it does with charts added to reports.
 You will need to save the dashboard itself for it to populate.
 This can make it a little harder if you are not used to this method, so taking charts from reports is still the recommended method.

-Fig 25.
+Fig 26.
 Chart configuration within a dashboard widget

-As of v2.206.1+, if a multi-series chart is made within a dashboard instead of on the report, there is an option to choose either to "Use a single report" or "Specify Report for Each Series".
+If a multi-series chart is made within a dashboard instead of on the report, there is an option to choose either to "Use a single report" or "Specify Report for Each Series".
 The first allows multiple columns within one report to be used on the chart, and the second allows multiple reports to be used in one chart (as long as they have a matching column name).

-Fig 26.
+Fig 27.
 Multi-series chart options

 Tracking Changes to Dashboards and Syncing Between Instances (v2.212.1+)